-Special populations
+996 Special populations

-Patients co-infected with hepatitis B and/or hepatitis C virus
+997 Patients co-infected with hepatitis B and/or hepatitis C virus and Precautions).
+The pharmacokinetic exposure in co-infected patients was comparable to that

-In patients co-infected with hepatitis B or C virus receiving PREZISTA/rtv, the incidence of adverse events and clinical chemistry abnormalities was not higher than in patients receiving PREZISTA/rtv who were not co-infected, except for increased hepatic enzymes (see Warnings and Precautions).
-The pharmacokinetic exposure in co-infected patients was comparable to that in patients without co-infection.
+998 In patients co-infected with hepatitis B or C virus receiving PREZISTA/rtv, the incidence of 999 adverse events and clinical chemistry abnormalities was not higher than in patients receiving

+1000 PREZISTA/rtv who were not co-infected, except for increased hepatic enzymes (see Warnings

+1002 in patients without co-infection.

-Overdose
+1003 Overdose

-Symptoms and signs
+1004 Symptoms and signs

-Human experience of acute overdose with PREZISTA/rtv is limited.
-Single doses up to 3200 mg of the oral solution of PREZISTA alone and up to 1600 mg of the tablet formulation of PREZISTA in combination with ritonavir have been administered to healthy volunteers without untoward symptomatic effects.
+1005 Human experience of acute overdose with PREZISTA/rtv is limited.
+Single doses up to 3200 mg in combination with ritonavir have been administered to healthy volunteers without untowardsymptomatic effects.